Himachal Pradesh, nestled in the lap of the Himalayas, is a

 Himachal welcomes you with open arms!

-through the mystical land of Himachal Pradesh, where every valley tells
+mystical land of Himachal Pradesh, where every valley tells a story, and